tsmit019/rshell/README.md

 ## Bugs
+Input redirection and output redirection work most of the time except for when they are the first set of commands (e.g. `cat < test.txt` will through an out of range.
+I have looked for the reason for a while and have not been able to identify why).
+But, if you use the redirects after a connector (e.g. `echo hhallllllllu && cat < test` or `ls -al; echo why does this not work > sad.txt`) then it works perfectly fine.
+I don't quite know.

+Nested redirects dont quite work as intended e.g. `cat < test.txt > test_clone.txt` will not write to test_clone.txt but just execute the `cat < test.txt`.

 If you give a command that is parenthese, connector, then command (e.g. `(echo a && echo b) || echo c`) you get a out of range error that I was not able to resolve.
 Similarly, any connector directly after a closing parenthese will cause this behavior and I am unsure why.
 I will try and fix this by the next release.